ncd-io/MCP23008/Python/README.md

 set_gpio_low(target_gpio)
 ```
 >This function sets a GPIO to low.
 If this GPIO is configured as an output and has a relay on it the
 >Relay will be turned off.
-The argument passed is an ingteger from 0-7 with 0 being the first GPIO on the chain.
+The argument passed is an integer from 0-7 with 0 being the first GPIO on the chain.

 ```cpp